GE's Power Division to Eliminate 12,000 Jobs -- Update

 Continue Reading Below

+GE's Power unit has been a major source of pain for the struggling company as global demand has dropped in tandem with GE integrating its acquisition of Alstom SA's power business.
+The company has said it misjudged the market as volume dropped in traditional coal and gas-fired power, while renewable energy sources grew.

-GE Power said the cuts "are driven by challenges in the power market worldwide" and cited softening markets like coal and gas.
-The move is part of a broader reorganization by the conglomerate, which last month cut its dividend by half and sharply lowered its profit targets.
+The shrinking of the business is part of a broader reorganization at GE under new Chief Executive John Flannery, who last month cut the once-sacred dividend in half and sharply lowered profit targets.

 "This decision was painful but necessary for GE Power to respond to the disruption in the power market, which is driving significantly lower volumes in products and services," GE Power Chief Executive Russell Stokes said in prepared remarks.
 He said the company anticipates those challenges continuing.